ztffn/Threejs-WebGPU-IFFT-Ocean/.docs/ocean-atmosphere-reflection-research.md

 1. Add atmosphere change detection for efficient updates
 2. Tune cube camera resolution vs quality
 3. Profile and optimize final solution

+## Shadows
+ Ocean Shadow Configuration:

+  Ocean Chunks (ocean-chunk.js:44-46):

+  this.mesh_.castShadow = false;     // Ocean doesn't cast
+  shadows
+  this.mesh_.receiveShadow = true;   // Ocean DOES receive
+  shadows

+  Renderer Shadow Setup (TakramAtmosphereOcean.tsx:424-425):

+  renderer.shadowMap.enabled = true;
+  renderer.shadowMap.type = THREE.PCFSoftShadowMap;

+  AtmosphereLight (TakramAtmosphereOcean.tsx:157):

+  light.castShadow = false;  // Atmosphere light doesn't cast
+  shadows

+  Definitive Answer:

+  The ocean IS configured to receive shadows (receiveShadow = true) and shadow mapping IS enabled on the renderer.
+However, there are currently no shadow-casting lights in the scene
+  because:

+  1. AtmosphereLight has castShadow = false - It's for
+  atmospheric scattering, not direct shadow-casting lighting
+  2. Test lights in TestLightingScene - Need to check if they have castShadow = true
+  3. No other directional/point lights with shadow casting enabled

+  The ocean is ready to receive shadows, but nothing in the scene is currently casting them.